yg211/acl20-ref-free-eval/README.md

 ## Example Use Cases

-### Evaluate Summaries (*evaluate_summary.py*)
+### Evaluate Multi-Document Summaries (*evaluate_summary.py*)
-Given the source documents and some to-be-evaluated summaries, you can produce the unsupervised metrics for the summaries with a few lines of code:
+Given the source documents and some to-be-evaluated summaries, you can produce the unsupervised metrics for the summaries with the code below:

 ```python
 from ref_free_metrics.supert import Supert